Insights

 Interoperability, derived from the Latin words ‘inter’ (between) and ‘operari’ (to work), essentially means the ability of different systems, devices or applications to work together and exchange information effectively.
 In healthcare, interoperability has a vital importance.

-With interoperability, terminology of healthcare data can be standardized, which made healthcare professionals understand each other much better.
+With interoperability, the terminology of healthcare data can be standardized, which makes healthcare professionals understand each other much better.
 Also, patient records can be effortlessly shared between different platforms, enabling timely and accurate data flow.
-From smartphones to smartwatches, interoperability enables devices and systems to integrate seamlessly, giving us the smart and connected world we live in today.
+From smartphones to smartwatches, interoperability allows devices and systems to integrate seamlessly, giving us the intelligent and connected world we live in today.

 The Importance of Interoperability in Healthcare

-As we have mentioned to you before, interoperability refers to the ability of different systems and technologies to exchange, interpret and collaboratively use data in a meaningful way.
+As we have mentioned, interoperability refers to the ability of different systems and technologies to exchange, interpret and collaboratively use data meaningfully.

 Imagine if your entire medical history is recorded across different hospitals and private clinics and each healthcare institution cannot reach the records of the other.
-Frustrating, isn't it?
-Without the interoperable healthcare system that we have created, you would probably be in this situation and suffering all the possible problems.
+Frustrating.
+Without the interoperable healthcare system we have created, you would be in this situation and suffering all the possible problems.

 Interoperability aims to bridge these divides to improve patient care and optimize healthcare efficiency.
-In this context, we are instrumental in building this bridge and enabling health authorities, regulators, patients and pharmacies to work together in an interoperable way.
+In this context, we are instrumental in building this bridge and enabling health authorities, regulators, patients and pharmacies to work together interoperably.

 With advances in artificial intelligence and machine learning, the horizon of interoperability is expanding.
 It is no longer just about communication; it is about anticipating the patient, healthcare authorities and regulators’ needs and delivering proactive governance.
 Why does interoperability matter?
 Interoperability is crucial in healthcare for several reasons: